elfsternberg/grunt-ruby-haml/README.md

         ...
     });

-Then just run `grunt ruby-haml` and enjoy!
+Then just run `grunt rubyHaml` and enjoy!

 Ruby-HAML will, by default, generate HTML.
 With the 'templatize' option set to True, it will instead spit out an underscore template